Cheukting/Cheukting.github.io/_posts/2022-12-15-pydatatelaviv.md

 ---

 2022 has been a good year of events!
-After we have the first PyCon PL back in September, now we have the first PyData Tel Aviv.
+After we have the first PyCon PT back in September, now we have the first PyData Tel Aviv.
 I am so happy about the friendliness of the people here and their hospitality.

 ## Arrival and Speaker Dinner